Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 \subsubsection{Intervention Design}

-Another critical aspect of individual context is that of designing the intervention to be executed in response to the ADS deployment.
-In order for the ADS integration within a broader system to be effective, this intervention must also be designed and optimized to be the most meaningful and effective.
+Another critical part of individual context is the specific \textit{intervention design} of what would be done in response to ADS information.
+Institutions must also consider designing interventions for effective ADS integrations.

-For example, designing interventions in response to ADS within education requires more than simply identifying at-risk students; it demands thoughtful, evidence-based interventional strategies. \citet{liu2023reimagining} challenged the assumption that surfacing risk scores is inherently useful, arguing that `naive' interventions such as showing risk scores to students and schools without providing additional resources and support can hurt more than help. \citet{mcconvey2023human} found that interventions in response to ADS in higher education took various forms, including automated email notifications, supplemental coursework, and advising meetings, but none showed consistent empirical evidence of improving student outcomes.
+For example, improving outcomes in education with ADS requires not only simply identifying at-risk students, but also thoughtful, evidence-based interventional strategies. \citet{liu2023reimagining} challenged the assumption that surfacing risk scores is inherently useful, arguing that `naive' interventions such as showing risk scores to students and schools without providing additional resources and support can hurt more than help. \citet{mcconvey2023human} found that interventions in response to ADS in higher education took various forms, including automated email notifications, supplemental coursework, and advising meetings, but none showed consistent empirical evidence of improving student outcomes.
 They highlight the potential of iterative, participatory design approaches that involve learning strategists and other stakeholders in developing theoretically grounded interventions alongside ADS model design.

 Recent work by \citet{Schechtman2025discretionloophumanexpertise} also suggest that, even when algorithmic decision support is available, human discretion (e.g. by a college advisor) still play a crucial role in personalizing educational interventions to each student.
 Effective intervention design should account for where and how human participants (i.e., by teachers, counselors, and advisors) add value within the decision-making loop.